mlyryan/Origins_of_Electromechanical_Behavior_Pub/README.md

 If you use these STL files or methods in your work, please cite:

-Ryan, E. A.; Raia, N.; Reynolds, J. R.; Shofner, M. L. *Origins of Electromechanical Behavior in Surface-Localized Nanocomposites: Insights into Crack Network Dynamics and Particle Network Rearrangements*. **ACS Appl.
-Mater.
-Interfaces**, 2025. (in review)
+Ryan, E. A.; Raia, N.; Reynolds, J. R.; Shofner, M. L. *Origins of Electromechanical Behavior in Surface-Localized Nanocomposites: Insights into Crack Network Dynamics and Particle Network Rearrangements*. **ACS Applied Polymer Materials**, 2025. (in review)